Smoothing Variances Across Time: Adaptive Stochastic Volatility: Methodology

 \subsection{The Random Walk Stochastic Volatility Model}

-ASV may be viewed as an extension of RWSV \citep{SVRW1, SVRW2}.
+We begin by reviewing the RWSV model \citep{SVRW1, SVRW2}.
 Consider a zero mean process with $T$ observations, $\{y_{t}\}_{t=1}^{T}$, and its log-variance term $\{h_{t}\}_{t=1}^{T}$.
-SV assumes the observed process $y_{t}$ to follow a normal distribution with its log-variance term, $h_{t}$, following the lag order 1 autoregression.
+In the SV framework, the observations $y_t$ follow a normal distribution whose log-variance $h_t$ evolves according to a first-order autoregression.
 RWSV is a special case of SV in which the autoregressive coefficient is fixed at 1.
-Thus, the model is defined as:
+The model is defined as:

 In RWSV, $h_{t}$ is governed by a time-invariant variance term $\sigma_{h}^2$, which determines the degree of variation between successive log-variances.
-A large $\sigma_{h}^2$ implies high probability of significant changes in the $h_{t}$ process, whereas a small $\sigma_{h}^2$ indicates high probability of minimal to no changes in $h_{t}$.
+A large $\sigma_{h}^2$ implies high probability of significant changes in the $h_{t}$ process, whereas a small $\sigma_{h}^2$ indicates a high probability of minimal to no changes in $h_{t}$.
 In a frequentist framework, $\sigma_{h}$ is treated as a fixed parameter, often estimated via quasi-maximum likelihood \citep{SVRW1,SVRW2}.
-A more recent study by \citet{SVRW_w} employs a Bayesian framework for estimation with a non-informative inverse-gamma priors for $\pi(\sigma^2_h)$.
+A more recent study by \citet{SVRW_w} employs a Bayesian framework for estimation with a non-informative inverse-gamma prior for $\pi(\sigma^2_h)$.